typescript-entity/typescript-entity/packages/@typescript-entity/validators/README.md

 # @typescript-entity/validators

-Validators functions for common validation strategies.
+Validator functions for common validation strategies.

 For use with the [@typescript-entity](https://github.com/apancutt/typescript-entity) library.